 Alternaria toxic mold is one of the most common fungi worldwide.
 Its colonies are generally found in soil, dead organic debris, on foodstuffs, textiles, and weakened plants with a dark olive green to brown coloration with a velvety texture.

-It is disseminated as a dry spore through the wind.
+It is spread as a dry spore through the wind and raindrops.
 Most species of Alternaria toxic mold do not grow at 98.6° C.

 As an allergen, it has been known to cause both Types I and III symptoms.

 As a pathogen, it has been known to cause nasal lesions, subcutaneous lesions, and nail infections.
 The majority of infections occur in people with underlying disease or in those taking immunosuppressive drugs.

 As a toxigenic agent, it produces alternariol (an antifungal), AME (metabolite), tenuazonic acid, and altertoxins.
 It can be used for biocontrol to kill weeds and plants.